pavel-demin/stemlab-sdr-notes/sdr-transceiver-ft8.md

 This project implements a standalone multiband FT8 transceiver with all the FT8 signal processing done by STEMlab SDR in the following way:

- - simultaneously record FT8 signals from eight bands
+ - simultaneously record FT8 signals from sixteen bands
  - use FPGA for all the conversions needed to produce .c2 files (complex 32-bit floating-point data at 4000 samples per second)
  - use on-board CPU to process the .c2 files with the [FT8 decoder](https://github.com/pavel-demin/ft8d)